GoogleChrome/web.dev/src/site/content/en/handbook/style/index.md

 Make sure your information aligns to current documentation, standards, and best practices.
 If you're writing about a topic that isn't in your area of expertise (or even if it is!), get input from other experts.

 ## Give useful context
 Tell readers what you're expecting them to know up front—and provide links to where they can learn it if you can.
-See the "[Get started: optimize your React app](/get-started-optimize-react/#what-will-you-learn)" post for an example.
+See the [Get started: optimize your React app](/get-started-optimize-react/#what-will-you-learn) post for an example.

 Explain why what you're teaching matters before jumping into the instruction.
-This context can be provided in a collection via an introductory post (see the "[Accessible to all](/accessible)" collection for an example) or in a post via an introductory paragraph (the "[Use Imagemin to compress images](/use-imagemin-to-compress-images)" post is a nice example).
+This context can be provided in a collection via an introductory post (see the [Accessible to all](/accessible) collection for an example) or in a post via an introductory paragraph (the [Use Imagemin to compress images](/use-imagemin-to-compress-images) post is a nice example).

 Indicate which details are relevant in longer code blocks by providing explanations and code highlighting.
 If readers don't need to understand everything about the code, tell them that—it makes the task less intimidating, especially for less experienced developers.
-See the "[Serve responsive images](/serve-responsive-images)" post for an example.
+See the [Serve responsive images](/serve-responsive-images) post for an example.

 When there's more than one way to solve a problem, organize them in order of simplest to most complex.